PeterDeKok/coders-strike-back/README.md

 I run the following line to make the file, test the PHP syntax and copy the content to the clipboard.
 `make && php72 -l ./build/main.php && cat ./build/main.php | pbcopy`

+Note that the file names from any classes/traits/interfaces used in any of the other files should be in the correct alphabetical order, otherwise when these constructs are used, they will not be found.

 ### Windows
 I did not create this yet.
 And I'm not planning this for the future.
 However I am open to a PR.